jdnoc/onepercentgrowth/_posts/2017-8-2-instagram-follow.markdown

 ## Tips And Tricks

 #### The Math
-It clicks every 20s.
-Which is 30 follows every 10 minutes.
-Which is 180 follows an hour.
-Which is **4320 follows a day** if you let it run all day.
+It clicks every 87s.
+Which is **1000 follows a day** if you let it run all day.
 Obviously, you can only follow less than 7500 people, so you'll have to unfollow eventually.

-More math: If you get a follow-back rate of 20% (pretty standard for a targeted audience), you have the potential to get **862 followers a day**.
+More math: If you get a follow-back rate of 20% (pretty standard for a targeted audience), you have the potential to get **250 followers a day**.
 Not bad for doing nothing!
 Just keep posting and doing stories.
 You'll grow in no time.

 #### It's Not Smart
 This button isn't very smart.
 It just looks for 'follow' or 'following' buttons on the page, clicks them,